radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Some RADIUS clients never use the Message-Authenticator attribute, even for the situations where it the {{RFC3579}} text suggests that it should be used.
 When the Message-Authenticator attribute is missing from Access-Request packets, it is often possible to trivially forge or replay those packets.

-For example, an Access-Request packet containing CHAP-Password but which is missing Messge-Authenticator can be trivially forged.
-If an attacker sees one packet such packet, it is possible to replace the CHAP-Password and CHAP-Challenge (or Request Authenticator) with values chosen by the attacket.
+For example, an Access-Request packet containing CHAP-Password but which is missing Message-Authenticator can be trivially forged.
+If an attacker sees one packet such packet, it is possible to replace the CHAP-Password and CHAP-Challenge (or Request Authenticator) with values chosen by the attacker.
 The attacker can then perform brute-force attacks on the RADIUS server in order to test passwords.
 Similar attacks are possible for User-Password and MS-CHAP passwords.

 This document therefore requires that RADIUS clients MUST include the Message-Authenticator in all Access-Request packets when UDP or TCP transport is used.
 In contrast, when TLS-based transports are used, the Message-Authenticator attribute serves no purpose, and can be omitted, even when the Access-Request packet contains an EAP-Message attribute.
-Servers receiving Acccess-Request packets over TLS-based transports SHOULD NOT silently discard the packet if it does not contain a Message-Authenticator attribute.
+Servers receiving Access-Request packets over TLS-based transports SHOULD NOT silently discard the packet if it does not contain a Message-Authenticator attribute.
 However, if the Message-Authenticator attributes is present, it still MUST be validated as discussed in {{RFC7360}} and {{RFC3579}}.

 ## Mandating Secure transports

 All systems sending RADIUS packets outside of secure networks MUST use either IPSec, RADIUS/TLS, or RADIUS/DTLS.
 It is RECOMMENDED, for operational and visibility reasons, that RADIUS/TLS or RADIUS/DTLS are preferred over IPSec.

 Unlike (D)TLS, use of IPSec means that applications are generally unaware of transport-layer security.
-Any problem with IPSec such as configuration issues, negotiation or re-keying problems are typically is presented to the RADIUS servers as 100% packet loss.
+Any problem with IPSec such as configuration issues, negotiation or re-keying problems are typically  presented to the RADIUS servers as 100% packet loss.
 These issues may occur at any time, independent of any changes to a RADIUS application using that transport.
 Further, network misconfigurations which remove all security are completely transparent to the RADIUS application: packets can be sent over an insecure link, and the RADIUS server is unaware of the failure of the security layer.

 In contrast, (D)TLS gives the RADIUS application completely knowledge and control over transport-layer security.
 The failure cases around (D)TLS are therefore often clearer, easier to diagnose and faster to resolve than failures in IPSec.